atin121/LoRaBeacon/README.md

 # LoRa Beacon
-**An off grid long range low power radio network for location information** Concieved as art project / beacon finder for Burning Man, with an eye towards other rugged off-grid tracking use cases
+**An off grid long range low power radio network for location information.**

+Concieved as art project / beacon finder for Burning Man, with an eye towards other rugged off-grid tracking use cases

 The beacons use a Esp32 microcontroller to: